MarcFletcher/NetworkComms.Net/README.txt

 Thank you for your interest in NetworkComms.Net.
 We hope it will be the only network library you ever need.
-We want it to work perfectly but in the unlikely event your find something broken please let us so that we can fix it.
+We want it to work perfectly but in the unlikely event your find something broken please let us know so that we can fix it.

 Please read the following brief, but important sections:

 LICENSING: This library is made freely available under the terms of the GPL.
 If you are unsure what that means please find out.
-We make our living from providing this library so if you intend to use it for proprietary software we kindly ask you purchase a commerical licence.
+We make our living from providing this library so if you intend to use it for proprietary software we kindly ask you purchase a commercial licence.
 More information can be found here http://www.networkcomms.net/licensing/

 GETTING STARTED: Everything you need to know about getting started with NetworkComms.Net, including a